HowHow06/AttendanceAuto/README.md

 # Instruction to use AttendanceAuto (script)
 1. Install python, 3.7 or above.
 Along with pip
 2. Install the required libraries:
         ```sh
         python -m pip install -r requirements.txt
         ```

     Use the command above in terminal to install the dependencies.

-    Use the command above in terminal to install.
 3. Double click to run the script OR Run AttendanceAuto_v2.py using TERMINAL.
     1. Open terminal
     2. cd to the folder containing AttendaceAuto_v2.py